 cultural life of each child in a community, from early childhood to adulthood.
 We deliver learning in stimulating landscapes, including the factors critical to early childhood

 development and the best practice principles of 21st century education.

 The Mirarr people of Kakadu, West Arnhem, in the Northern Territory of Australia were the first to lead this change.
 Through their organisation, the Gundjeihmi Aboriginal Corporation (GAC), they

-committed their own money and resources to deliver Children’s Ground in their region.
+committed their own money and resources to deliver the Children’s Ground System to all Bininj (Aboriginal) people in their region.

 Arrernte grandmothers and Elders in the town camps and northern outstations of Alice Springs are too calling for a different future: one that allows their children and grandchildren to know their land, language, culture and identity, have the skills for success in the world, enjoy health and wellbeing and make the best of themselves.
 They want